abinit/abinit/doc/tutorial/eph4zpr.md

 \end{equation}

-where $f_{m\kk+\qq}(\ef,T)$ and $n_\qnu(T)$ are the Fermi-Dirac and Bose-Einstein occupation functions with $T$ the temperature and $\ef$ the Fermi level that in turns depends on T and the number of electrons per unit cell.
+where $f_{m\kk+\qq}(\ef,T)$ and $n_\qnu(T)$ are the Fermi-Dirac and Bose-Einstein occupation functions with $T$ the physical temperature and $\ef$ the Fermi level that in turns depends on T and the number of electrons per unit cell.
 The integration is performed over the $\qq$-points in the BZ of volume $\Omega_\BZ$ and $\eta$ is a positive real infinitesimal.